-For Tokyo DisneySea, the vast majority of park guests will be running towards Toy Story Mania.
+For Tokyo DisneySea, the vast majority of park guests will be running towards Soaring Fantastic Flight.
 The morning rush for that ride is insane.
-Unlike the other rides of the same name at TDR, Toy Story Mania is exactly the same as it is in the states.
-Also, I’m going to assume you’ve ridden that enough times in Disney California Adventure and Disney’s Hollywood Studios and advise you to skip it.
-Instead head to Journey to the Center of the Earth get a Fastpass, and then go and ride Tower of Terror.
-Alternatively you may want to get a Journey to the Center of the Earth Fastpass, and then immediately jump in the stand-by line.
+Soaring quickly runs out of its stock of Fastpasses for the day.
+They’re usually gone within the first 30 to 60 minutes the park is open.
+Because the ride is new it will be the first destination for many park visitors.
+That means lines will form early and remain long for the rest of the day.
+To ride with minimum wait we recommend arriving at the front gate 1 hour before park opening and then obtaining a Fastpass.
+Next head to Journey to the Center of the Earth.
+Alternatively if you are skipping Soaring (you should definitely ride Soaring at least once during your trip) you may want to get a Journey to the Center of the Earth Fastpass, and then immediately jump in the stand-by line.
 You’ll want to ride it multiple times anyway, and this is a good way to do so.
 Disney Tourist Blog has fantastic 1-day touring plans for Tokyo Disneyland and DisneySea.

 Be sure to make use of single rider lines at both Tokyo Disneyland and DisneySea.
 At Tokyo Disneyland, Splash Mountain offers a single rider line.
 This is a big help because it’s one of the most popular attractions in the park and not that many people use the single rider line so your wait will be very short.
 At DisneySea, Raging Spirits and Indiana Jones Adventure both offer single rider lines.
 There won’t be any signs for single rider lines.
 To enter them walk up to the start of Fastpass queue and tell the cast member that you are a single rider.
 It should go without saying but you and your party will be split up if you use the single rider line.